DigitalNomad1001/payment-starter-kit/README.md

 - For Rinkeby/testnet: Start a node on your computer and migrate the contracts.
 Make sure to change the above mentioned variables to match your targeted blockchain.

-- Deploy the Docker stack.
+- Deploy the Docker stack:

 ```bash
 npm run hub-start
 ```

-- Once the wake-up process completes, view the logs.
+- Once the wake-up process completes, view the logs:

 ```bash
 npm run logs-hub